🧠 Interrupts in 8085 Microprocessor – Explained with Diagram, Priority Table

 • If the interrupts are to be enabled, then the EI instruction is to be executed within the ISR.

-2. DI : Disable Interrupt
+2. DI: Disable Interrupt

-• This instruction resets the interrupt enable flip-flop i.e it can be used to disable RST 7.5, RST 6.5, RST 5.5 and INTR interrupts.
+• This instruction resets the interrupt enable flip-flop i.e, it can be used to disable RST 7.5, RST 6.5, RST 5.5, and INTR interrupts.

-3. SIM : Set Interrupt Mask
+3. SIM: Set Interrupt Mask

-• This instrction is used to enable/disable the RST 7.5, RST 6.5 and RST 5.5 interrupts.
+• This instruction is used to enable/disable the RST 7.5, RST 6.5, and RST 5.5 interrupts.

 SIM Formate

-4. RIM : Read Interrupt Mask
+4. RIM: Read Interrupt Mask

 • This instruction is used to check the status of all pending and maskable interrupts.

-• It can also transfer serial data bit from the serial input data line to the D7 bit of the accumulator.
+• It can also transfer a serial data bit from the serial input data line to the D7 bit of the accumulator.

 RIM Formate